6 Best Ruby on Rails Books in 2023

 ~ Modern Front-End Development for Rails

-Modern Front-End Development for Rails is a June 2021 book by Noel Rappin, which teaches everything you need to know about the Rails frontend world.
-The book helps to use the Rails 6 tools and simplify the complex JavaScript ecosystem.
+Modern Front-End Development for Rails is a October 2022 book by Noel Rappin, which teaches everything you need to know about the Rails frontend world.
+The book helps to use the Rails 7 and its front-end bundling tools to build rich front-end logic into your Rails applications.

 As a front-end developer myself who has had to work in React, I might seek out this book rather than the others because my job does not require me to be concerned with server-side rendering.